 Upskilling Staff to Keep Things Safe and Secure

 With 60 years of experience in handling X-ray equipment, we are uniquely positioned to provide training courses for staff engaged in X-ray activity.
-Our four certified programmes cover every aspect of mailroom security, from identifying hazards to operating machinery.
+Our programmes cover every aspect of mailroom security, from identifying hazards to operating machinery.

 The aim of this Suspect Package Training course is to educate and inform staff about modern day terrorist threats in incoming mail and front of house operations.
 It is designed to equip attendees with the necessary skills for intelligent suspect package recognition and subsequent risk management.